-Most optical fibers are silica fibers; these cannot be used for transmitting mid-infrared light, since silica is strongly absorbing for optical wavelengths above ≈2 μm due to vibrational resonances (→ multiphonon absorption).
+Most optical fibers are silica fibers; these cannot be used for transmitting mid-infrared light (with wavelengths between 3 μm and 50 μm according to ISO 20473:2007), since silica is strongly absorbing for optical wavelengths above ≈2 μm due to vibrational resonances (→ multiphonon absorption).
 However, there are other glass materials from which optical fibers can be made which can transmit light at longer wavelengths.
 In other cases, crystalline media or hollow waveguides are used.

 Already since the mid 1960's , various types of chalcogenide glasses are used, which are sulfides, selenides or tellurides e.g. of arsenic (As) or germanium (Ge) and have substantially lower vibration frequencies (thus also lower phonon energies) than silica due to the higher mass of chalcogenide ions (comparing with oxygen ions).
 Consequently, their infrared absorption starts at longer wavelengths:

-- Sulphide glasses like arsenic trisulfide (As2S3) are suitable e.g. for wavelengths of 1 to 6 μm, but can exhibit strong absorption peaks within that wavelength range, e.g. at ≈4 μm (see below).
+- Sulfide glasses like arsenic trisulfide (As2S3) are suitable e.g. for wavelengths of 1 to 6 μm, but can exhibit strong absorption peaks within that wavelength range, e.g. at ≈4 μm (see below).

 - Selenide glass (As2Se3) can be used up to ≈9 μm.